primd-os/MissileMayhem/README.md

 ### General ###
 - Removed limits on the amount of missiles you can have in your inventory
 - Expanded size of starting obsidian platform to decrease falling off when wall is destroyed
-- Automatically kill players below y=0 to reduce fall time
+- Automatically kill players below y=0 to reduce fall time and improve experience
 - Give haste to players to reduce time to break blocks
 - TNT is collectable and placable